PrestoPalette/PrestoPalette-Packaging/Fedora/README.md

 ```

 ## Installing from copr PPA into a Centos Docker image
+This is here for historical purposes.
+The copr repository still exists, but you shouldn't use it.
+You should use the official repositories.

 ```
 yum install -y epel-release yum-plugin-copr yum copr enable dagostinelli/prestopalette